 DO

-- Try to cook your own meals with fresh ingredients.
+- Cook your own meals with fresh ingredients.

 - Keep a food and symptom journal.
 Try to avoid foods that make your IBS worse.